Esteleem/Esteleem/README.md

 <li> Content creation for the API Portal </li>
 <li> Management of Bitbucket repositories, Jira incidents, and Confluence </li>
 <li> Live translation (ENG<>SPA) at virtual meetings and training sessions </li>
+<li> Design and facilitation of writing workshop for developers and technical roles </li>
 </ul>

 <b> My Work in Metrics </b>